brandon-klein/brandon-klein/README.md

-**Currently working as a dual student for Deutsche Telekom AG and studying at HTWK Leipzig.**
+**Currently working as a dual student for Deutsche Telekom and studying at HTWK Leipzig.**